ponerine/db-evolution/README.md

 ALTER TABLE Userxxx ADD company varchar(255);

-All changes are recorded in migtation.evoultions table.
+All changes are recorded in evolutions table.
 The failure reason is also recorded in.

+evolutions table schema:

+id bigint(20) INT Primary Key
+hash VARCHAR
+created_at TIMESTAMP NOT NULL
+failure_reason VARCHAR
+content VARCHAR NOT NULL
+status VARCHAR(16) NOT NULL